Forges de Clabecq

 THE ABANDONED FACTORY IN BELGIUM

-The blast furnace ‘Forges de Clabecq’ was the pride of the country and produced steal for more than 100 years.
+The blast furnace ‘Forges de Clabecq’ was the pride of the country and produced steel for more than 100 years.
 Clabecq, or Klabbeek in Dutch, is a village in the Walloon municipality of Tubize.

 Already in 1752 there was a smithy in the town of Clabecq, it was driven by a water mill.
 In time the company grew and in 1819, under the name ‘Fonderie et Platinerie de Fer’, it built numerous plants and even a small blast furnace.
-However in 1829 the company was sold to new owners after a bankruptcy.
-Eventually Forges de Clabecq was founded by Josse-Philippe-Edouard Goffin.
+However, in 1829 the company was sold to new owners after a bankruptcy.
+Eventually, Forges de Clabecq was founded by Josse-Philippe-Edouard Goffin.

 In 1832, the Charleroi-Brussels Canal was completed, consequently allowing the company to grow considerably.
 However, it took until after 1850 before there was a real factory.
 In 1975 the company was at its peak.
 It included blast furnaces, rolling mills, an installation for continuous casting, a foundry and an electrical steel plant.